Theaster Gates: London, urban reform and exemplars of Black excellence

 Theaster Gates’ London cultural takeover

-The proposal he refers to is ‘The Question of Clay’, an ambitious project involving some of the city’s top cultural institutions: a solo exhibition at Whitechapel Gallery and an intervention in the V&A’s ceramics galleries this autumn, followed by a commission to create the 2022 Serpentine Pavilion.
-Add to this a show at White Cube Mason’s Yard, and you have the biggest takeover by a single artist that London has witnessed in recent years.
+The proposal he refers to is ‘The Question of Clay’, an ambitious project involving some of the city’s top cultural institutions: a solo exhibition at Whitechapel Gallery (until 9 January 2022) and an intervention in the V&A’s ceramics galleries this autumn, followed by a commission to create the 2022 Serpentine Pavilion.
+Add to this a show at White Cube Mason’s Yard (until 30 October 2021), and you have the biggest takeover by a single artist that London has witnessed in recent years.
 A seminal moment for sure, but Gates, who has become one of America’s leading cultural figures, feels no cause for anxiety.
 ‘Now that I have no more points to prove, I would use these next years to really share and explore my interest in ceramics.
 The shows are all varying exposés around craft, craftsmanship, the cultural connections between places, and my training as a potter.’

 In parallel with his conceptual inclinations, Gates has always had a fondness for craft.
 He took up pottery as an undergraduate student at Iowa State University, eventually completing a residency in Tokoname, Japan, where he worked with a group of master potters.
 His 2007 exhibition ‘Plate Convergence’, often considered his breakthrough moment, showed a collection of his pottery, only disguised as the work of a fictional Japanese potter who moved to Mississippi and married a Black civil rights activist; three years later, his show ‘To Speculate Darkly’ paid homage to Dave the Potter (also known as David Drake), an enslaved 19th-century artist who created extraordinary stoneware pots.
 Gates believes that training in craft involves ‘thinking with the hands’ and is a necessary complement to the study of art, history, and philosophy: ‘If you bring contemporary art and craft together, you have the best of two really amazing worlds.’